Damon Knight Grand Master for 2010

 Award from the Science Fiction and Science Fantasy Writers of America

-Joe Haldeman, Adjunct Professor in the School's Program in Writing and Humanistic Studies, has received the Damon Knight Memorial Grand Master award for 2010 from the Science Fiction and Science Fantasy Writers of America (SWFA).
+Joe Haldeman, Adjunct Professor in the School's Program in Comparative Media Studies/Writing, has received the Damon Knight Memorial Grand Master award for 2010 from the Science Fiction and Science Fantasy Writers of America (SWFA).
 The Grand Master award is SFWA’s highest accolade and recognizes excellence for a lifetime of contributions to the genres of science fiction and fantasy.